Circular Economy

 · tolerance to contaminants in the gaseous feeds.

 We can look at two classes of gas fermentation.
 The first involves direct conversion of CO2 through gas fermentation, typically with hydrogen and/or oxygen as co-feeds.
-A diverse array of products can be produced through these routes, including triglycerides which can be used for food, materials, and fuel applications, chemicals such as acetic acid and ethylene are other products viable through these routes, along with single cell proteins for animal feed or other alternative protein applications.
+A diverse array of products can be produced through these routes, including triglycerides which can be used for food, materials, and fuel applications.
+Chemicals such as acetic acid and ethylene are other products viable through these routes, along with single cell proteins for animal feed or other alternative protein applications.

 We can also consider gas fermentation routes that convert CO2 precursors, such as carbon monoxide or methane into useful products.
 In this case, possible products include chemicals such as ethanol, methanol, or iso-propanol, and polymers such as polyhydroxyalkanoate (PHA).